Sam Rockwell: Early life and education

-Rockwell was born November 5, 1968, in Daly City, California.
+Rockwell was born November 5, 1968, in Daly City, California, a suburb of San Francisco.
 He is the only child of actors Pete Rockwell and Penny Hess.
 After their divorce when he was five, he was raised by his father in San Francisco and spent his summers with his mother in New York City.
 At age 10, he made a brief stage appearance as Humphrey Bogart in an East Village improv comedy sketch with his mother.

 He started high school at the Ruth Asawa San Francisco School of the Arts with Margaret Cho and Aisha Tyler, but received his high school diploma from Urban Pioneers, an Outward Bound-style alternative school.
 Rockwell explained, "I just wanted to get stoned, flirt with girls, go to parties."
 The school "had a reputation as a place stoners went because it was easy to graduate."
 The school helped him regain an interest in performing.
 After appearing in an independent film during his senior year, he moved to New York to pursue an acting career.
 He later enrolled in the Professional Actor Training Program at the William Esper Studio in New York.

 Career

-Early films
+1989–1998: Early roles and rise to prominence

+Rockwell’s film debut was in the controversial horror film Clownhouse in 1989, produced by Francis Ford Coppola, which he filmed while living in San Francisco.
+Rockwell went on to say: "It was great.
+We shot at Coppola's house.
+I didn't know anything about acting ...
+It was fun." the film was later pulled from distribution after director Victor Salva was convicted of abusing the 12-year-old male star of the film during production.
+Subsequently, Rockwell moved to New York and trained at the William Esper Studios.
+Since 1992, Rockwell has been a member of the New York–based LAByrinth Theater Company, where John Ortiz is a co-artistic director.

-After his debut role in the controversial horror film Clownhouse in 1989, which he filmed while living in San Francisco, he moved to New York and trained at the William Esper Studios with teacher William Esper.
-His career slowly gained momentum in the early 1990s, when he alternated between small-screen guest spots in TV series like The Equalizer, NYPD Blue and Law & Order and small roles in films such as Last Exit to Brooklyn and Teenage Mutant Ninja Turtles.
+Rockwell’s career slowly gained momentum in the early 1990s, when he alternated between small-screen guest spots in TV series like The Equalizer, NYPD Blue and Law & Order and small roles in films such as Last Exit to Brooklyn and Teenage Mutant Ninja Turtles.
 He also appeared as the title character in The Search for One-eye Jimmy (1994).
-During this time, Rockwell worked in restaurants as a busboy and delivered burritos by bicycle.
+During this time, Rockwell also worked in restaurants as a busboy and delivered burritos by bicycle.
 At one point, Rockwell worked as a private detective's assistant.
 "I tailed a chick who was having an affair and took pictures of her at this motel", he told Rolling Stone in 2002.
 "It was pretty sleazy."
 A well-paying Miller commercial in 1994 finally allowed him to pursue acting full-time.